sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

 Launch VirtualBox.
 Click on `Tools` from the sidebar and then ***New***.

-- For name selection, PfSense Firewall/Router works.
+- For name selection, "PfSense Firewall/Router" works.

 - From the ISO Image dropdown select *Others* in order to select the `.iso` file that we just extracted.